 It’s portable, weighing only 360 g, and measuring just 140 mm x 52mm x 112mm.

 This audio interface features a single stereo headphone output and two main outs on 1/4″ jacks, for serving professional studio monitors and the like.
 The big knob on top controls the main out level, and the headphones get their own volume control on the front panel.

 The Komplete Audio 2 also features two combo XLR/ jack inputs, both phantom powered and independently switchable between the instrument and line levels.

-With this interface, you can simultaneously record two mics, or bass and guitar, or the left and right outs of a synth, etc. The latency is in line with a typical USB 2.0 interface, from 7.55ms round trip at 44.1k Hz with a 32-sample buffer, to 51.8 ms at 1024 samples.
+With this interface, you can simultaneously record two mics, bass and guitar, the left and right outs of a synth, etc. The latency is in line with a typical USB 2.0 interface, from 7.55ms round trip at 44.1k Hz with a 32-sample buffer, to 51.8 ms at 1024 samples.

 It comes with two channels of solid 24-bit/192kHz audio, low-noise Crystal preamp/TRS input with +62dB of gain for driving studio condenser mics to stage dynamics, along with a hi-Z input for keys and guitars.
 This is our best value option for this list.